Table of Contents

 The modern precision machine shop leverages CNC Swiss-style machining with a wide range of tools to create parts with an interesting array of features and functions, described below.

-Drilling is a process that is often used in precision machining to remove material before performing finishing operations such as threading, tapping, boring, reaming, or broaching.
+Drilling is a process that is often used in high precision machining to remove material before performing finishing operations such as threading, tapping, boring, reaming, or broaching.

 For Swiss-style machining, almost any drill can be attached to a screw machine tool holder, within the size limitations of the machine.
 The drill is then used to remove material and create features such as through holes, cross holes, and blind holes of various sizes.